InOr3p/obsidian-notes/COD/Exam simulation.md

 Use the rockyou.txt file to bruteforce the following password hashes (1 point each):
 - c51e7a23a59ef8d76892f207b517eaf0 -> MD5 -> millie
-- \$2a\$09$aJUc7jD71mV.KbWgyO2zweLWyUYoxHb8G/LsGXFgjfx9ynqusxUtO
+- \$2a\$09$aJUc7jD71mV.KbWgyO2zweLWyUYoxHb8G/LsGXFgjfx9ynqusxUtO -> bcrypt -> leonardo
-- \$1$NOcJM.4s\$kIKttixk75d7wgMqDjyYK.
+- \$1$NOcJM.4s\$kIKttixk75d7wgMqDjyYK. -> md5crypt -> COD{babylove}

-The first and the secondpasswords are among the first 1000 lines of rockyou.txt.
+The first and the second passwords are among the first 1000 lines of rockyou.txt.
 The third password is also among the first 1000 lines of rockyou.txt, but it was modified to have the format *COD{original-password}*.

 ```bash